App Shield Programming Guide

 doca_dev [in]– struct for DOCA device with DMA capabilities

-Calling this function is not mandatory to attach a RegEx DOCA device to App Shield.
+To attach a RegEx DOCA device to App Shield, calling this function is not mandatory (unless the user wants to use the netscan capability).
 If the user wants to call the function, it must be done before calling

 doca_apsh_start.